All Episodes

 You represent the border and have been a champion for border security since your first days as a congressman.

-Uh what what are we looking forward to here in Benny Thompson?
+What are we looking forward to here in Benny Thompson?

 Well, you know, I saw Benny's remarks that he doesn't like the border fence idea.

-We said you shall build.
+We said, you shall build.

-The administration shall build the border fence, and under that mandate, we forced the Clinton administration to build the double fence in San Diego that is that has been superb, that has worked very well, as you know, knock down the smuggling of people and narcotics by more than 90 percent.
+And under that mandate, we forced the Clinton administration to build the double fence in San Diego that has been superb, that has worked very well.

-We put exactly the same language in the bill, which is now the law that the president signed that extends the San Diego border fence some 700 miles across Arizona, New Mexico, and Texas, and it doesn't say that it's a goal or a suggestion that Benny Thompson can wave off or anybody else can waive off.
+We put exactly the same language in the bill, which is now the law that the president signed, that extends the San Diego border fence some 700 miles across Arizona, New Mexico, and Texas.

 It says it shall be done.